liweihan/sapper-tailwindcss-template/README.md

 npm install -D @sveltejs/svelte-virtual-list
 ```

 ## Bugs and feedback

 Sapper is in early development, and may have the odd rough edge here and there.
 Please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).

+For bugs and improvements of the integration of TailwindCSS, PostCSS and PurgeCSS please add an issue on the [Sapper TailwindCSS issue tracker](https://github.com/vannsl/sapper-tailwindcss-template/issues).